lws803/CS3245/HW3/README.txt

 === index.py ===

 - For the indexer, we allow 5 parameters for customisations on what to discard from the dictionary.
-These paramters are fed into the normalize function as the indexing is done.
+These parameters are fed into the normalize function as the indexing is done.
 Indexing is done by reading the files one by one, then extracting the lines within the documents.
 - These lines are then sentence tokenized using (sent_tokenize) before tokenizing with word_tokenize to obtain the terms.
 The terms are then processed in the normalize function previously mentioned before